belzecue/Terrain3D_wiki/Setting-Up-Textures.md

 Terrain3D supports up to 32 textures using albedo, height, normal, and roughness.

+**Notes:**
+* All Surfaces must have both textures or exported games will break.
+No null textures.
+Delete empty Surfaces.

-When your textures are set up properly, drag them from the file panel to the texture slots on each material.
+* When your texture files are set up properly, drag them from the file panel to the texture slots on a Surface.
 Clicking the dropdown menu and selecting `New ImageTexture` **won't work**, but you can use load or quickload to find your files.

 Learn how to set them up below.